 Imaging tests commonly done to diagnose renal artery stenosis include:

-Computerized tomography (CT) scan.
+- CT scan.
 During a CT scan, an X-ray machine linked to a computer creates a detailed image that shows cross-sectional images of the renal arteries.
 You may receive a dye injection to show blood flow.

-Magnetic resonance angiography (MRA).
-MRA uses radio waves and strong magnetic fields to produce detailed 3-D images of the renal arteries and kidneys.
+- Magnetic resonance angiography (MRA).
+MRA uses radio waves and strong magnetic fields to produce detailed 3D images of the renal arteries and kidneys.
 A dye injection into the arteries outlines blood vessels during imaging.

 High blood pressure — even when mainly related to renal artery stenosis — often can be successfully treated with medications.
 Finding the right medication or combination of medications may require time and patience.